vwkd/ka-dict-verbs/src/steps.md

 ## Preprocessing

-- split page if multiple columns
+- optionally split page if multiple columns, Google Vision API can recognize if not too tight
-- crop out unrelated text
+- crop out unrelated text)
 - combine to single PDF file